Skip to content

 These are sufficient for most use cases, including all parsing and tree-building from DICOM standard HTML/XHTML documents.

-lxml is a core dependency for fast and robust XML/HTML parsing.
+Note on lxml: > lxml is a core dependency for fast and robust XML/HTML parsing.
 It is not a pure Python package, but pre-built wheels are available for most platforms.
+On some Linux systems, you may need to install system packages (e.g., libxml2-dev, libxslt-dev, and python3-dev) before installing lxml.
+See the lxml installation docs for details.

-Optional PDF/Table Extraction Dependencies
+• Optional PDF/Table Extraction Dependencies

 Some features, such as extracting tables directly from PDF files, require additional heavy dependencies.
 These are not installed by default and are grouped under the pdf optional dependency.

-To install with PDF/table extraction support:
+To install with PDF/table extraction support from PyPI:

 poetry add "dcmspec[pdf]"@git+https://github.com/dwikler/dcmspec.git